-Professor Zhu’s teaching and research interests include International Relations theories, Chinese politics and foreign policy, East Asian political economy, and U.S.-Asian relations.
+Professor Zhu’s teaching and research interests include Chinese politics and foreign policy, East Asian political economy, U.S.-Asian relations, and international relations theories.
 He is the author and editor of a dozen books, including A Critical Decade: China’s Foreign Policy 2008-2018 (World Scientific, 2019); China’s New Diplomacy: Rationale, Strategies and Significance (Ashgate, 2013); New Dynamics in East Asian Politics: Security, Political Economy, and Society (Bloomsbury, 2012); The People’s Republic of China: Internal and External Challenges (World Scientific, 2010); and US-China Relations in the 21st Century: Power Transition and Peace (Routledge, 2005).

-Professor Zhu has received many research fellowships and grants, such as two POSCO fellowships at the East-West Center in Hawaii; a Korea Foundation/Freeman Foundation grant to do research in Korea; three senior visiting fellowships at the East Asian Institute of National University of Singapore; visiting professorships at Doshisha University in Japan, Kyungpook National University in Korea, and Shanghai University, Fudan University and Zhejiang University in China; as well as a research grant from the American Political Science Association.
+Professor Zhu has received many research fellowships and grants, including a Fulbright U.S. Scholar award to Australia, two POSCO fellowships at the East-West Center in Hawaii; a Korea Foundation/Freeman Foundation grant to do research in Korea; three senior visiting fellowships at the East Asian Institute of National University of Singapore; visiting professorships at Doshisha University in Japan, Fudan University, Zhejiang University and Shanghai University in China, and Kyungpook National University in Korea; as well as a research grant from the American Political Science Association.

 Courses typically offered

 - East Asian Politics